Malaysian Trumpet Snails | Beneficial Aquarium Snail

-I absolutely love these snails, despite some people not liking them.
+I absolutely love Malaysian Trumpet Snails, despite some people not liking them.
 I personally breed these in my goldfish tank with white sand.
 Between these guys and my goldfish my white sand stays white with 0 cleaning.
 How do they keep it clean?
 They burrow into the sand during the day eating bits of food.
-When they burrow they turn over the sand so detritus and algae cant settle on the sand.
+When they burrow, they turn over the sand so detritus and algae can't settle on the sand.

-Their burrowing is great for planted tanks.
-When they burrow all the detritus that you would normally have to vacuum makes its way down into your substrate.
+When Malaysian Trumpet Snails burrow it's great for planted tanks.
+Burrowing allows the detritus that you would normally have to vacuum up, make its way down into your substrate.
 This is essentially added nutrients to the roots of your plants naturally.
 This also will loosen substrate around the roots of plants which promotes healthier roots.

 Malaysian Trumpet Snail Care: